Latest Version: v1.0 (Download)

 Creating Bindings (Datasets)

-To access the data-set, click on the 'Dataset' tab below the menu bar.
+To access the data set, click on the 'Dataset' tab below the menu bar.

-Select from more than twenty thousand mission related STK Data Providers (DP) quantities to create a two-column dataset that can be pushed to your Valispace project data.
+Select from more than twenty thousand mission-related STK Data Providers (DP) quantities to create a two-column dataset that can be pushed to your Valispace project data.

-Select the STK object from the scenario using 'Choose STK Object' dropdown, for which you want to create the dataset
+Select the STK object from the scenario using the 'Choose STK Object' dropdown, for which you want to create the dataset

 Then, customize your dataset using the customize options in the bottom left.
 Column 1 for the datasets is set as default (Time in Elapsed seconds).
-Click on ' ... ' button next to Column 2 to select the second DP.
+Click on the ' ... ' button next to Column 2 to select the second DP.

 The button activates the STK Data Providers pane on the left.
 Select the quantity from the extensive tree of mission data related to the linked scenario.